ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

 team-members:
   - name: Gareth Balshaw
     jobtitle: Managing Director
+    bio: >-
-    bio: Gareth joined the business as a production operator in 2002 aged 18.
-Since his early years working on the production lines, he has taken on senior roles and responsibilities in purchasing and sales.
-During his time as Sales Director, Gareth understands the importance of building strong customer relationships and he now drives those values throughout the organisation.
-In 2019 Gareth was appointed Managing Director and since then the company has seen over 20% growth in sales.
-Gareth is a keen cyclist and enjoys hiking up the highest of mountains.
-He also has a black belt in Jujutsu!
+      Gareth joined the company in 2002 as a production operator at 18 and has since taken on senior roles in both purchasing and sales.
+As Sales Director, he prioritized building strong customer relationships, a value he continues to champion as Managing Director.
+Since his appointment in 2019, Gareth has driven a 20% growth each year, ensuring the company's continued success.

+      Outside of work, Gareth enjoys playing chess and working on house renovations, where his attention to detail and problem-solving skills shine.
     image: /img/gareth-balshaw.jpg
     interests:
       - cycling